Letters from Lodi

 • An equally zippy but even more refined, silken, layered 2017 Precedent Kirschenmann Vineyard Mokelumne River-Lodi Zinfandel ($28) that tingles the nostrils with a super-strawberry/cherry Zinfandel aroma, taking on baking spice sensations as it glides across the palate like foam on tropical beach sand.

 Like his Carignans, Kandler's Zinfandels are native yeast fermented and bottled unfiltered/unfined.
-Wood aging is in both 1,000-liter Slavonian oak casks (or fuders) and completely neutral barrels that are a minimum of 6 or 7 years old.
+The wood aging is in both 1,000-liter Slavonian oak casks (or funders) and completely neutral barrels that are a minimum of 6 or 7 years old.

 His "Victors" Zinfandel, explains Kandler, comes from a Zinfandel planting on E. Victor Rd.
 (CA 12) near the old Roma winery facility.
 It is a block of spur-pruned, vertical cordon vines of mixed age, dating back primarily between the '50s and '70s.
 As a Zinfandel, it is very "east side" — expressing a pure, pungent red berry varietal fruitiness, and less of the loamy earthiness typically found in Zinfandels grown west of the City of Lodi, combined with a sense of lightness and perceptible acidity reflecting Kandler's penchant for harvesting earlier than typical Zinfandel producers.